SOM8018/ShoppingCartPhp/README.md

 # ShoppingCartPhp
-This Web Application developed using php,ajax,jquery.Custom Lay Architecture
+> This Web Application developed using php,ajax,jquery.Custom Lay Architecture
 # How to start project
-start apache and mysql on xampp server check mysql database name and style="color:orange;">username</span>  and password here in "db.php"
+> start apache and mysql on xampp server check mysql database name and `username` and `password` here in "db.php"
 ```json
 $servername="localhost";